lime-n/Python-Project/README.md

   - Need to find a way to imitate user activity because requests to the network tab are dynamic

 - Archive: scraping book pages from sources not accessible freely to the public elsewhere.
 To combine these book pages into pdfs and share these with free access.

+## Scrapy_playwight-Projects

+This will include project scripts that work with the `scrapy_playwright` framework.

+Recent projects:
+- Have only specific response types sent to the browser request
+- ~~Download the response urls, type and methods.
+Furthermore, grab the payload information for POST requests without human interaction on the browser.~~
+- Completely automate with the browser via `scrapy_playwright` and `scrapy` integration without user interaction on the web-browser.
+ - To achieve this I need to send specific response types to the browser request.
+Primarily not to overload the server, or my CPU.
+Then extract the url types by method - save the output through the `playwright_page_event_handler`, and parse the links on the next method.